What We Believe

 The Ordinances

+Matt.
+28:19"Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit."
 Rom.
-6:3-4"Do you not know that all of us who have been baptized into Christ Jesus were baptized into his death?
+6:3–4"Do you not know that all of us who have been baptized into Christ Jesus were baptized into his death?
 We were buried therefore with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life."
-Matt.
-3:16"And when Jesus was baptized, immediately he went up from the water, and behold, the heavens were opened to him, and he saw the Spirit of God descending like a dove and coming to rest on him."
+1 Cor.
+11:23–26"For I received from the Lord what I also delivered to you, that the Lord Jesus on the night when he was betrayed took bread...
+For as often as you eat this bread and drink the cup, you proclaim the Lord's death until he comes."
 Acts 2:38"And Peter said to them, 'Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit.'"
-Col. 2:12"Having been buried with him in baptism, in which you were also raised with him through faith in the powerful working of God, who raised him from the dead."

 We Also Affirm